HenriSchulte/BannerlordVoiceCommands/README.md

 ## Disclaimer
 This is just a quick proof-of-concept.
 The language understanding model is not trained well enough to correctly identify all commands.
 The code assumes you are using the default key binds, but those can be changed in the config.
 Units 1-4 can be addressed by their default configuration (infantry, archers, cavalry, horse archers), remaining units can be addressed by e.g. "unit 5".

+Note that this has been built on the old version of Language Understanding.
+LUIS has since been integrated into [Cognitive Services for Language](https://language.cognitive.azure.com/).
+Consider using the latest version for new projects.